theoddpotion/pongl/README.md

 pongl

-A 3d pong clone written using WebGL 2 and Node-Webkit.
+A hacky 3d pong clone written using WebGL 2 and Node-Webkit.

+Uses glMatrix for matrix math stuff too.